-Then, labor market experience in years 7 and 10: What do you want to know?
+Then, labor market experience: What do you want to know?

 - Primary point of labor market entrance - Monthly (or annual or quarterly) primary employment history: employed, unemployed, in-school, other.
 From this, Continuity of Primary Employment and continuity of all employment. - For employment periods, average hours per week (in a range) - Contiguity of primary employment, that is, to what extent is the job related to the student's primary field of study?